 Learners will be introduced to formal terms, definitions, and explanations for ethical concepts, processes, skills, or behaviors.

 Learners will develop deeper and broader understanding of major ethical concepts and new teaching strategies, and refine their knowledge.

-Learners will reflect and assess their understanding of key concepts in the module, as well as a “call to action.”
+Learners will reflect and assess their understanding of key concepts in the module, as well as asked to consider a “call to action.”

 There are additional features to aid faculty in their implementation of ethics into their classes.
-We were intentional in a modular design, so that faculty could download what they want, and to use it as the want.
+We were intentional in a modular design, so that faculty could download what they want, and to use the content as they want.
 This includes: